MMShep97/uiowa-questions/exercise/README.md

 represent all applicants from the state of Iowa (it is test data).
 The data is provided in the test-data.csv file with the first row describing that particular field.

-We would like you to build a java application that can create a [pivot table](http://en.wikipedia.org/wiki/Pivot_table) for the CSV file.
+We would like you to build an application that can create a [pivot table](http://en.wikipedia.org/wiki/Pivot_table) for the CSV file.
 The application should allow the user to:

 1. Load a file from a prompt or command line parameter